RobWar-code/tippit/README.md

 are on the right.
 On small screens the maze appears at the top, with the scores and features below.

-The maze is fixed at a width of 380 pixels, to allow for small screens.
 The height of the maze is set near to 400 pixels, allowing for laptop screens, allowing for 20 rows of corridors set at 18 pixels high + 3 for the platforms = 420px.

+The stage is fixed at a width of about 380 pixels, to allow for small screens.

 ## Maze Construction